Interactive logon: Display user information when the session is locked

 Do not display user information

-Depending on your security policy, you might also want to enable the Interactive logon: Do not display last user name policy.
+Depending on your security policy, you might also want to enable the Interactive logon: Do not display last user name policy, which will prevent the Windows operating system from displaying the logon name and logon tile of the last user to logon.

 |Server type or Group Policy object (GPO)||Default value|